MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 To learn more about these cmdlets, see [Enter-PSSession](http://technet.microsoft.com/library/hh849707.aspx) and [Exit-PSSession](http://technet.microsoft.com/library/hh849743.aspx).

-## Run script or command with Invoke-Command cmdlet
+## Run a script or command with Invoke-Command

 You can use the [Invoke-Command](http://technet.microsoft.com/library/hh849719.aspx) cmdlet to run a pre-determined set of commands on the virtual machine.
 Here is an example of how you can use the Invoke-Command cmdlet where PSTest is the virtual machine name and the script to run (foo.ps1) is in the script folder on the C:/ drive: